-Uruguay offshore companies
+Uruguay offshore companies in 2021

 Uruguay is the only South American country to offer a legally tax exempt offshore corporate vehicle to conduct international business.
 Below is an overview of this Uruguay offshore option.
 We hope this information will help our Clients structure a tax and cost efficient entity in South America.
 See this page for a draft invoice.